alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 up *4 months* of my life.
 If you are the kind of person who likes theorycrafting stat builds to maximize damage throughput, incremental games are a game where you only do that.
 Except, instead of maximizing damage, you're minimizing time-to-unlock the next progression layer.
-I was spending 3 hours a day to get my game to a state where I could maximize my overnight stat gain.
+I was spending 3 hours a day to push my game to a state where I could maximize my overnight stat gain.
 It felt a lot like machine learning work, where you try to get everything done so that you can let the model train overnight and inspect it next morning.
-The experience was interesting, but it wasn't worth the cost.
+The experience was interesting, but I wouldn't go through it again.

 # Statistics